NoelArzola/applemusic100bestalbumhelper/README.md

 This tool helps you easily add all 100 albums that made the list to your Apple Music library.

 ## Step 1 - Log in
-Log in using the Apple ID you want to add the albums to.
+Log in to https://100best.music.apple.com using the Apple ID you want to add the albums to.

 ## Step 2 - Load the albums
 This is the boring part.
 To get the full 100 buttons to render, you have to scroll from 100 to 1.
+You have to click the list view both for this to work, and for it to go faster.
 I recommend using End, Page Down, or the down arrow in that order.

 ## Step 3 - Open the console and insert the code
 1. Right-click on the page and click "Inspect".